.Armored scale is easy to miss, but infestations can suck the life out of mature trees and shrubs and destroy fruit crops

 Armored scale varieties

 Unlike soft scales, armored scales do not produce honeydew.
-In the Bay area, we have four varieties of armored scale: oystershell, San Jose, Asian cycad, and euonymus.
+Four of the more common varieties of armored scale are oystershell, San Jose, Asian cycad, and euonymus.

 Oystershell Scale (Lepidosaphes ulmi)